Spanish

 Hours: 24L

 Production, circulation and meaning of icons through Latin American literary and cultural contexts.
 Readings are selected from the period of independence to the present, and focus on the transformative ideological charge of cultural objects across geographic space and history.
 Focuses on political and socio-economic tensions between popular and elite spheres of cultural production, and on the risks and limits of iconographic representation.
+Taught in Spanish.
 (Offered every three years)

-Recommended Preparation: SPA258H1/ SPA259H1
+Recommended Preparation: SPA258H1 / SPA259H1

 Breadth Requirements: Creative and Cultural Representations (1)